 3. Marketing Campaign Information

-- Sales email conversion rates
+- Email open and conversion rates

 - Customer rankings and reviews

-Benefits of Using CRM Software
+9 Benefits of Using CRM Software

 1. Brings You Big Data — With a Fraction of the Work